vseventer/Lady/README.md

 ### Nesting
 Nesting of `document.write` is supported.
 Since Lady uses DOM manipulation techniques, they will be rendered where they are supposed to be.
 To make sure all deferreds are rendered in order, Lady uses an asynchronous queue.

-### Parallelization
-When you have deferred multiple unrelated scripts, you want them to execute in parallel.
-Although this is not a feature of Lady, you can simply create multiple instances to simulate this behavior.

 ## Support
 Lady supports `document.close`, `document.open`, `document.write` and `document.writeln`.
 Moreover, deferreds are rendered using speculative parsing.
 More about this can be read [here] (https://developer.mozilla.org/en/HTML/HTML5/HTML5_Parser#Performance_improvement_with_speculative_parsing).